Learn something new every day

 When creditor protection is used to describe laws, procedures, or regulations that are aimed at protecting the debtor from action by the creditor, the term usually refers to prohibitions that keep the creditor from acquiring all the debtor’s financial assets.
 The idea is to make sure the debtor does retain control of enough income and assets to live what is considered to be a basic standard of living.
 This prevents the debtor from becoming dependent on the local government for necessities such as food, clothing, and shelter.

 For example, if a debtor should default on a bank loan, the bank has the right to sue for recovery of the outstanding balance.
-If the creditor is awarded a judgement, then the court will order that funds be withheld from the debtor’s wages in order to settle the debt.
+If the creditor is awarded a judgment, then the court will order that funds be withheld from the debtor’s wages in order to settle the debt.
 Rather than withhold the entire sum of wages each pay period, creditor protection statutes will bind the court to determining the percentage of income that will be withheld and forwarded each pay period to the creditor, until the debt is discharged in full.
 As a result, the debtor is still left with enough money to cover his or her basic expenses.

 In terms of offering protection to creditors, there are also laws and procedures that provide lenders and other types of creditors with courses of action in the event that a debtor cannot or will not honor an outstanding debt.
 Creditor protection of this type acts to help the creditor maintain his or her business, and not cause any injury to other clients who would be hurt financially if the creditor had to cease operations.
 At the same time, this type of protection makes sure the creditor is not damaged financially because of the debtor’s default.